ursetto/a2composer/COMPOSER.md

 - `COMPOSER2.BAS`: Version 2 of COMPOSER.
 - `COMPOSER6.BAS`: Version 6 (latest) of COMPOSER.
 - `qrs2midi.py`: Translate piano roll files to MIDI.
+- `midi-magic/`: Disassembly of MIDI-MAGIC driver.

 Entry points
 ------------

-These are called to play a song.
+These are called from BASIC to play a song.
+Their actual meaning can be seen in the disassembly output.

     $097D
     $0A36

 File format
 -----------